-2018/19 actual 2019/20 actual 2020/21 target 2020/21 actual Variance and commentary (if required) 90% 3 out of 5 49 4 out of 5 3 out of 5 Not achieved We have faced challenges in developing the necessary institutional capability to deliver high-quality ministerial service, alongside maintaining the core and essential external operational conservation focus.
+2018/19 actual 2019/20 actual 2020/21 target 2020/21 actual Variance and commentary (if required) Policy advice The satisfaction of the Minister of Conservation with the policy advice service, as per common satisfaction survey 90% 3 out of 5 49 4 out of 5 3 out of 5 Not achieved We have faced challenges in developing the necessary institutional capability to deliver high-quality ministerial service, alongside maintaining the core and essential external operational conservation focus.
 We are actively engaged in work to lift standards of ministerial service.
-6.7 out of 10 3 out of 5 3 out of 5 3 out of 5 Achieved actual 90% actual90%3 out of 549 actual actual target 90% 3 out of 5 49 4 out of 5 actual actual target actual 90% 3 out of 5 49 4 out of 5 3 out of 5

-Number of ministerial briefings 1,071 896 850-950 971 Achieved Official Information Act 1982 requests (OIAs) received and actioned 1,091 826 850-950 743 Not achieved 743 out of 755 (98%) of OIAs were actioned within the statutory deadline. within statutory requirements The total number of OIAs was lower than anticipated, possibly due to external factors such as COVID-19 and the general election.
+Technical quality of policy advice papers assessed by a survey and robustness assessment 6.7 out of 10 3 out of 5 3 out of 5 3 out of 5 Achieved Statutory planning, so Number of ministerial briefings 1,071 896 850-950 971 Achieved Official Information Act 1982 requests (OIAs) received and actioned within statutory requirements 1,091 826 850-950 743 Not achieved 743 out of 755 (98%) of OIAs were actioned within the statutory deadline.
+The total number of OIAs was lower than anticipated, possibly due to external factors such as COVID-19 and the general election.
 Parliamentary Questions received with 100% meeting the ministerial deadline 377 736 450-550 544 Achieved

-49 This number was incorrectly reported as 80% last year.
+$^{^{\}rm 49}$ $\,$ This number was incorrectly reported as 80% last year.